 The functionality offered by the gss_process_context_token routine has not been included in the Java bindings specification.
 The corresponding functionality of gss_delete_sec_context has also been modified to not return any peer tokens.
-This has been proposed in
+This has been proposed in accordance to the recommendations stated in RFC 2743 [GSSAPIv2-UPDATE].
+GSSContext does offer the functionality of destroying the locally stored context information.

-5.5.
-MessageProp class
+6.5.
+MessageProp Class

 This helper class is used in the per-message operations on the context.
 An instance of this class is created by the application and then passed into the per-message calls.
-In some cases, the application conveys information to the GSS-API implementation through this object and in other cases the GSS-API returns information to the application by setting it in this object.
+In some cases, the application conveys information to the GSS-API implementation through

+Upadhyay & Malkani Standards Track [Page 31] this object and in other cases the GSS-API returns information to the application by setting it in this object.
 See the description of the per-message operations wrap, unwrap, getMIC, and verifyMIC in the GSSContext interfaces for details.

-5.6.
-GSSException class
+6.6.
+GSSException Class